 - Option to tailor care to your needs e.g. planning a Vaginal Birth After Caesarean

 - Medicare/Health fund rebates available

-Adelaide Midwifery Services can provide a range of care options either as your primary midwife or in collaboration with your birthing hospital, GP or obstetrician.
+Adelaide Lactation Consultants & Midwifery can provide a range of care options either as your primary midwife or in collaboration with your birthing hospital, GP or obstetrician.

-At each appointment, I will assess the wellbeing of both you and your unborn baby.
-I am able to order a range of antenatal investigations/tests/ultrasounds with your consent, as needed.
+At each appointment, the wellbeing of both you and your unborn baby will be assessed.
+Relevant antenatal investigations/tests/ultrasounds can be ordered with your consent, as needed.
 A range of education can be provided as appropriate including:

 - diet and nutrition for pregnancy and breastfeeding